shakilmith/documentaion/jpa/codeinjar/mapping-list-of-values/index.md

 import jakarta.persistence.Embeddable;

-@Embeddable //as this class is not entity public class CarBrands {
+@Embeddable //as this class is not entity thus it will be used as embedded object in the person entity class. public class CarBrands {
     @Column(name = "brand_name")
     private String name;